Read landing page reports

 Show keyword performance for this ad group over the last 30 days.

-Device
+Device breakdown

-Device rows come from Google Ads landing page segments.
-They show whether the same page behaves differently on mobile, desktop, or tablet.
+Device rows come from Google Ads landing page segments and show whether the same page behaves differently on mobile, desktop, or tablet.
+This is useful when a page has decent overall performance but weak mobile conversion rate.

-Landing page source
+Landing page source breakdown

-Source rows come from Google Ads landing page segments.
-They help separate main final URLs from other traffic sources such as sitelinks, when Google exposes that detail.
+Source rows come from Google Ads landing page segments and help separate main final URLs from other traffic sources such as sitelinks, when Google exposes that detail.
+This is useful when a campaign uses sitelinks and you need to know whether the main page or a linked page is doing the work.

-What a good answer should include
+What a good landing page answer includes

-A useful landing page answer should show:
+A useful landing page answer shows:

 - Destination pages first, sorted by spend or cost impact.